mDibyo/react-typed-context/README.md

 ### Introduction

-This package adds runtime type-checking of the value provided to React Context.Providers by leveraging the `prop-types` package.
+This package adds runtime type-checking of the value provided to React `Context.Provider`s by leveraging the `prop-types` package.

 ```js
 import createContextOfType from 'react-typed-context';